NickEman132/tagalog-qali-book/README.md

 A significant number of Tagalog words begin with the **Proto-Austronesian prefix** ****kali/qali***, which are described by Blust (2009:368) as implying a “sensitive connection with the spirit world.”
 The *kali/qali words present in the modern-day Tagalog language are a legacy of the Tagalog people’s animist past.

-The Tagalog *kali/qali words below have been selected from Carl Rubino’s ''Tagalog-English, English-Tagalog Dictionary'' (2002).
+The Tagalog *kali/qali words below have been selected from Carl Rubino’s ''Tagalog-English, English-Tagalog Dictionary'' (2002) et al.

 # Contents